 Employees Frequently Work Late

-A willingness to work late is often a misnomer of positive culture, especially in the remote environment.
-If employees are put under pressure to work late or through breaks, then morale and engagement will eventually begin to decline.
+A willingness to work late is often a misnomer of a positive culture, especially in the remote environment.
+If employees are put under pressure to work late or through breaks, though, then morale and engagement will eventually begin to decline.

 High Absenteeism and Lateness